 LCD Test is Complete

 After all 3 modes have been displayed correctly on your LCD screen, your LCD screen is functioning properly.
 The LCD test is now complete.

-It’s time to proceed to the next step: Z-axis Calibration.
+It’s time to proceed to the next step: [Sonic Mighty 8K] Z-axis calibration

 Performing a Dry Print